-Kun Guo^{1,2}, Jing Ouyang2, Simin Bai2, Xiaoye Zhang6, Mingyu Si4, Youlin Qiao5, Suhainizam Muhamad Saliluddin^{3}
+Kun Guo1,2 , Jing Ouyang2, Simin Bai2 , Xiaoye Zhang6, Mingyu Si4, Youlin Qiao5, Suhainizam Muhamad Saliluddin3\

-- 1. Ph.D. candidate, Department of Community Health, Faculty of Medicine and Health Sciences, Kuala Lumpur, University Putra Malaysia - 2.
-College of Humanities and Management, Shaanxi University of Chinese Medicine, Xianyang, Shaanxi province, China. - 3.
-Department of Community Health, Faculty of Medicine and Health Sciences, Kuala Lumpur, University Putra Malaysia - 4.
-School of Public Health, Chinese Academy of Medical Sciences & Peking Union Medical College, Beijing, China - 5.
-Department of Cancer Epidemiology, National Cancer Center/National Clinical Research Center for Cancer/Cancer Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College, Beijing, China - 6.
+- 1.Ph.D. candidate, Department of Community Health, Faculty of Medicine and Health Sciences, Kuala Lumpur, University Putra Malaysia - 2.
+College of Humanities and Management, Shaanxi University of Chinese Medicine, Xianyang, Shaanxi province, China. - 3.Department of Community Health, Faculty of Medicine and Health Sciences, Kuala Lumpur, University Putra Malaysia 4.School of Public Health, Chinese Academy of Medical Sciences & Peking Union Medical College, Beijing, China - 5.Department of Cancer Epidemiology, National Cancer Center/National Clinical Research Center for Cancer/Cancer - Hospital, Chinese Academy of Medical Sciences and Peking Union Medical College, Beijing, China - 6.
 Medical experiment center, Shaanxi University of Chinese Medicine, Xianyang, Shaanxi province, China.

-Corresponding author's e-mail: suhainizam@upm.edu.my.
+\Corresponding author's e-mail: suhainizam@upm.edu.my.

 Abstract- During the COVID-19 pandemic in China, people with different backgrounds may have different negative mental health conditions.
 Pay attention to the negative mental health condition of the medical staff, college students, and industry workers are necessary during this period.
 This study is a cross-sectional study.
 Data was collected using the non-probability method through wenjuanxing to distribute questionnaires and the participants fill in the questionnaire online.
-This study found that there was no significant difference in depression condition among medical staff, college students, and industry workers in Shaanxi province (F = 0.143, P = 0.87); there was no significant difference in anxiety condition among medical staff, college students, and industry workers in Shaanxi province (F = 0.043, P = 0.96); there was no significant difference in stress condition among medical staff, college students, and industry workers in Shaanxi province (F = 1.48, P = 0.29); there was a significant difference between male and female depression condition (t = 6.13, p < 0.01); there was a significant difference between male and female anxiety condition (t = 6.13, p < 0.01); there was a significant difference between male and female stress condition (t = 6.07, t = 0.01).
+This study found that there was no significant difference in depression condition among medical staff, college students, and industry workers in Shaanxi province (F = 0.143, P = 0.87); there was in Shaanxi province (F = 0.043, P = 0.96); there was no significant difference in stress condition among medical staff, college students, and industry workers in Shaanxi province (F = 1.48, P = 0.29); there was a significant difference between male and female and female depression condition (t = 6.1, p <0.01); there was a significant difference between male and female and female stress condition (t = 6.07, p <0.01).
 According to this study found that men were more likely than women to experience depression, anxiety, and stress during the COVID-19 pandemic in China.